This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 Probability does not describe reality.
 It describes our knowledge of reality.

-And I think a lot of people nominally know this, but most of the time, we don't really think about it.
-Because most probability questions are about situations where no one could plausibly get more information.
+And I think a lot of people know this, but most of the time, don't really think about it.
+Because most probability questions are about situations where no one could plausibly have more information.
 We assume that when a deck of cards is shuffled, no one could keep track of the location of every card.
 The skittering of a ball around a roulette wheel is too chaotic for anyone to track.
-The best prediction anyone could make is that there's an equal chance of every outcome; even though, of course, there is actually only one outcome that will happen.
+The best prediction anyone could make is that there's an equal chance of every outcome.
+So we say the probability that the top card on the deck is a the Ace of Clubs is 1/52, even though in reality, that card either is the Ace of Clubs or it isn't.

 If there's one fundamental reason the Monty Hall Problem causes so much confusion, it's that it isn't that kind of situation.
 Monty knows and you do not.
 Or, at least, Monty will act based on information you did not have.
-And information is so central to the idea of probability that what information Monty uses affects the probability, even if his actions are the same.
-Revealing a goat is the same action, but it comes from a different mechanism, a different set of rules and interactions that produce a result.
+And information is so central to the idea of probability thatwhat information Monty uses to make an action affects the probability, even if his action is the same.
+Revealing a goat deliberately or accidentally is the same action, but from different mechanisms, different sets of rules and information that produce a result.

 In fact, I might put it this way: